jkodelm/Cosmic-Realm/README.md

 Welcome to Cosmic Realm!
-Made by jKLm on GitHub.
+Made by jkodelm on GitHub.

 ## DESCRIPTION: ##